grouzen/cl-ngxmpp/README.md

 - [ ] Figure out how to validate stanzas (xml schema is a good option I think).
 Since there is no CL library for xmlschema, I can go further and try to develop one.
-It can be used for stanza's validation and generation, and can avoid to do less manual work in the future.
+It can be used for stanza validation and generation, and can avoid manual work for these areas in the future.
+- [ ] Add hostname verification against SSL certificate ([https://tools.ietf.org/html/rfc6125#section-5](https://tools.ietf.org/html/rfc6125))
 - [ ] utility to generate stanza's id
 - [ ] Revisit `core/xeps.lisp`
 - [ ] Develop a high-level interface (EPIC)